Eligibility requirements to keep financial aid

 • Enrolled in a degree-seeking program, certificate program, or the Teacher Licensing Program

-• Not in default on a student loan or owe an over payment of a federal grant
+• Not in default on a student loan or owe an overpayment of a federal grant

 You certify the following when you complete and sign the FAFSA: